Onyx Gemstone: Meaning, Properties & Symbolism

 According to Greek legend, onyx formed after Cupid trimmed the fingernails of Venus, the goddess of love.
 After being clipped, the nails turned into stones, effectively immortalizing her.

 Cleopatra was said to believe that onyx stones had protective powers.
-In Egpyt – where the stone is also called Egyptian alabaster – the stone was used to create a variety of sacred objects, including canopic jars and unguent vases.
+In Egpyt – where the stone is also called Egyptian alabaster – the precious stone was used to create a variety of sacred objects, including canopic jars and unguent vases.
 Onyx is also one of only 12 stones specifically mentioned in the Bible, which says it adorned the Yahweh high priests’ breastplate.

 In ancient times, nearly every color and variety of chalcedony was referred to as onyx.
 However, the Romans began narrowing the use of the name, using it only to describe stones with black or brown coloring.
 Pliny, an ancient Roman historian, also described some of the first darkening treatments for onyx, which included soaking the gem in sugar water before boiling it in a strong acid.